 - Child will be prescribed with standard eye glasses

-Under EMCP LITE/EMCP programmes, your child will apply a single dose of 0.01%/1% atropine eye drops respectively every night for a year.
-Your child will have an eye check-up every 3 months.
-There will be a total of 6 consultations with 6 refraction tests over a 12 months period, including 2 axial length (length of eyeball) measurements and 2 fundus (retina) photographs.
-This 1-year program will be closely supervised by our Ophthalmologists and Clinical Optometrists.
-The programme is specially designed to ensure the safe and optimal use of Atropine eye drops to slow down the progression of your child’s myopia.
+Under EMCP LITE/EMCP programmes, your child will apply a single dose of 0.01%/1% atropine eye drops respectively every night.
+Your child will have an eye check-up every 3 – 6 months under the supervision of our Ophthalmologists and Clinical Optometrists.
+This is to ensure the safe and optimal use of Atropine eye drops to slow down the progression of your child’s myopia.

 Effects of Atropine drops